rlavid/ravkav/README.md

 To install in ???, use

 ```
 pip install  --upgrade nuclio-jupyter
 ```
-To install in a Jupyter Notebook, run the following in a cell:
+To install in a Jupyter Notebook, write the following in a cell:
 ```
 # nuclio: ignore
 !pip install --upgrade nuclio-jupyter